fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 In progress... (so far, all results are better than the stated goals).

+The new data format is designed to allow us to reduce more payloads than the total number of duplicate payloads.

-There were ~77 million duplicate payloads in the older mainnet snapshot, and migration reduced payload count by ~86 million payloads.
-(TODO: update this using latest Oct 2025 mainnet snapshot)
+Test results based on Oct 1, 2025 mainnet snapshot show there are ~77 million duplicate payloads and migration reduces payload count by over 86 million payloads (not a typo).

 Most accounts on mainnet only have 1 account key but they still use fewer bytes in the new data format.